instagibbs/bolts/XX-eltoo-onchain.md

 It's not over until the state output is irrevocably resolved.
 Continue trying to enforce correct behavior until our subjective finality limit.

-# Unilateral Close Handling: Latest Settlement Transaction
+# Unilateral Close Handling: Committed/Complete Settlement Transaction

 ## Requirements

 A node:
-  - upon discovering the *latest settlement transaction*:
+  - upon discovering the *committed or complete settlement transaction*:
     - MUST attempt to resolve HTLCs within the timeout windows allotted by the CLTV in the outputs for fulfillment case, and
     - MAY sweep its `to_node` output